How to Open a Corporate Bank Account in Indonesia

 Anti-Money Laundering & Terrorist Financing Policies

 With the rise of digital banking, financial institutions have stepped up their security, including banks in Indonesia.
-All the banks in Indonesia have implemented polices to combat anti-money laundering and financing for terrorists.
+All the banks in Indonesia have implemented policies to combat anti-money laundering and financing for terrorists.

-In order to do so, banks have put forth a set of guidelines, which includes:
+To do so, banks have put forth a set of guidelines, which include:

 • Confirming the identity of the customer and the beneficial owner(s)